acmbitmesra/DevHack-0.2/task-2/basic/readme.md

 </table>

-The description of pull request should be "S.No-Rank-TeamName".
+The title of pull request should be "S.No-Rank-TeamName".
 For example "1-1-ACM Dev Waale".

 In the above example, the team has two members.
 So, each member will send a separate pull request adding the relevant info.
 If the pull request is wrong, we'll close the pull request.